la2050/archive/_projects/2016/nous-tous-a-gallery-for-all-of-us.md

   firms","Percentage of graduates from local higher education institutions that remain in LA County 5 years after graduating","Unemployment (and opportunities) for the formerly incarcerated","Venture capital investment"]
+project_proposal_impact:
+  - Arts establishments
+  - Manufacturing activity
+  - Employment in the creative industries
+  - Gini coefficient
+  - Jobs per capita
+  - Measures of cultural and global economic influence (“soft power”)
+  - Minority- and women-owned firms
+  - >-
+    Percentage of graduates from local higher education institutions that remain in LA County 5 years after graduating
+  - Unemployment (and opportunities) for the formerly incarcerated
+  - Venture capital investment
+project_proposal_description: >-
+  Citizens Of Culture uses engaging events to highlight and create deeper context for artist's work.
+With the LA2050 we will expand our gallery showroom programs beyond the walls of our space to engage with a wider network of creators.
+project_areas:
+  - Central LA
+  - City of Los Angeles
 project_proposal_best_place: >-
   Citizens Of Culture exists at the intersection of creativity, commerce, and community.
 Because of this we interact with hundreds of artists per year who